 Note: You can move the cluster field from Colour to another shelf in the view.
 However, you cannot move the cluster field from the Filters shelf to the Data pane.

-Clustering is available in Tableau Desktop, but is not available for authoring on the web (Tableau Server, Tableau Online).
+Clustering is available in Tableau Desktop but is not available for authoring on the web (Tableau Server, Tableau Cloud).
 Clustering is also not available when any of the following conditions apply:

 When you are using a cube (multidimensional) data source.